The STARANISO Server

 Note that the cut-off surface in the cubic case may also be anisotropic, because we are not assuming that the surface is an ellipsoid, only that it has cubic symmetry.
 If we assumed that the surface is really an ellipsoid it would indeed be constrained by cubic symmetry to be a sphere.
 A cube has different properties when measured along its edges compared with its diagonals, and indeed along any arbitrary direction, so is anisotropic by definition.
 The sphere is the only shape which is isotropic but a crystal cannot be built from spheres, so all crystals, including cubic ones, can be anisotropic.

 STARANISO does indeed perform three different corrections: the cut-off described above, the anisotropically-corrected prior intensity in the French-Wilson treatment, and the anisotropic correction of the resulting Fs.

-We thought long and hard about this and decided that it doesn't make sense to average data where the contributions to the mean intensity from the structure-dependent terms (i.e. the contributions from the atomic scattering factors) differ.
+We thought long and hard about this and decided that it doesn't make sense to average data where the contributions to the mean intensity from the structure-dependent terms (i.e. the contributions from the different levels of structure) differ.
 Therefore for anisotropic data we continue to average the statistics in spherical shells, but adjust the widths of the shells to contain equal numbers of reflections (otherwise the statistics for the outer shells containing small numbers of reflections become meaningless).